JosephEoff/MuseScore_UltraStar_Exporter_MS3/README.md

 Alternatively, use the Annotator (Menu View/UltraStar Annotator.)
 Select a note with Shift and Left mouse button - draw a box around the note.
 Click the appropriate button to add the annotation.

 Make sure to select the correct instrument when exporting.

-The plugin has been tested under Windows7 against release 2.0.2 and Linux.